Install from Source

 Prerequisites

-- PostgreSQL (v12) - postgres database
+• PostgreSQL (v12) - PostgreSQL database

 Fork repository

-- LogChimp Core - https://github.com/logchimp/logchimp
+• LogChimp Core APIs - https://github.com/logchimp/logchimp/tree/master/packages/server

-- LogChimp default theme - https://github.com/logchimp/theme
+• LogChimp default theme (including dashboard) - https://github.com/logchimp/logchimp/tree/master/packages/theme

 Install dependencies

-yarn install
+pnpm install

-Setup postgreSQL database
+Setup PostgreSQL database

-There are a few ways to set up a database.
+There are a few ways to set up a database:

 docker run -d \